MichaelBalas/SoftwareDesign/Battleship/README.md

 - Notifications are produced for sunk ships
 - Notifications are produced when the game is over

 All of the code is written in Java.
 Code files are documented using javadoc.
-The Module Interface Specifications can be found [here](specifications.pdf)
+The Module Interface Specifications can be found [here](specifications.pdf).
 ### Testing
 Module **battleshipTests.java** tests the implemented routines using JUnit.
 A rule named **test** is included in the makefile (named **Makefile**), which runs all test cases.
 #### Author